Ramarajusairajesh/My-CLI-tool-in-rust/README.md

     sudo apt install curl #apt for debian or use pacman/yay for arch based os or use dnf for fedora based os curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

-To create file the script to access apis:
+To create aou file for the script to access api-keys:

     sudo mkdir /opt/keys
     sudo chown -R $(whoami):$(whoami) /opt/keys